-Internship (PBHL 7560, 6 hours): The internship requires 300 clock hours in an appropriate public health setting.
-Students choose the site for their internship, with the assistance of the Academic Advisor and Internship Coordinator.
-The internship is intended to be a culminating experience at the end of the students' coursework with deliverables submitted to the student's site upon completion.
+Applied Practice Experience (PBHL 7560, 6 hours): The APE requires 300 clock hours in and appropriate public health setting.
+Students choose the site for their APE, with the assistance of the Academic Advisor and Internship Coordinator.
+The APE is intended to be a culminating experience at the end of the students' coursework.

-Culminating Experience (PBHL 7800, 3 hours): The culminating experience is a capstone paper, or publishable article that is completed under the direction of a faculty advisor in the final semester of the program.
-Capstone works can begin prior to the final semester as independent studies but cannot count towards elective hours.
+Integrative Learning Experience (PBHL 7460/7560, 3 hours): The ILE is a professionalism seminar and APE advisement that is completed under the direction of a faculty advisor in the final 2 semesters of the program.
+APE and ILE works can begin prior to the final semester as independent studies but cannot count towards elective hours.